Don’t Lose your Rating: Tips for Maintaining or Improving your Writing Quality

 5. Proofread

 We see it all the time.
 Solid writers with great potential lose their star ratings all the time for simple but repeated errors.
-Proofreading is absolutely key to submitting the kind of quality work that will get you promoted.
-While many small errors are easy to catch by using a proofreading program like Microsoft Word or LanguageTool, a lot of errors still require the human touch to be caught.
+Proofreading is absolutely crucial to submitting the kind of quality work that will get you promoted.
+While many minor errors are easy to catch by using a proofreading program like Microsoft Word or LanguageTool, many errors still require the human touch to be caught.
 Homophone errors, many usage errors, and certain typos and punctuation issues still elude computers, but with a few short minutes of proofreading, they can be found and eliminated.
 Taking the extra time to breathe, change your perspective, and give your orders a thorough once-over before submitting can save you a lot of time and hassle later on.

 6. Grammar Checker